ahmedrazazaidii/blockchain-learnings/Assignments/Assignment-3/README.md

    ```

 3. **Start Ganache**
-   - Open Ganache GUI or run `ganache-cli` to spin up a local blockchain on `http://127.0.0.1:7545`
+   - Open Ganache GUI or use ganache cli and spin up a local blockchain on `http://127.0.0.1:7545`
+   - Add a new workspace in Ganache and give a name to the workspace
+   - Add file `truffle-config.js` in that workspace and start

 4. **Compile & migrate contracts**
    ```bash